micahwoods/micahwoods.github.io/_posts/2019-01-28-a-golfers-paradise.md

 > This was a black day indeed.
 As Mondays are generally easy days, owing to the comparative Sunday rest in Washington, we had planned a golfing day at Takenodai [<emph>sic</emph>] with several foreign colleagues and others, but as soon as I saw the morning flight of telegrams from China I gave up all thought of an outing, changed my clothes, and went to see Hirota at 11.30.
 The Japanese were shelling the retreating remnants of the Chinese troops fleeing from Nanking by way of the Yangtze and indiscriminately firing on all ships whether native or foreign, having repeatedly been instructed by the military command to do so.

-Grew goes on to describe the [USS *Panay sinking](https://en.wikipedia.org/wiki/USS_Panay_incident) that happened later that day.
+Grew goes on to describe the [USS *Panay* sinking](https://en.wikipedia.org/wiki/USS_Panay_incident) that happened later that day.

 ![takanodai](/img/takanodai_sepia.jpg)
 <small><strong>Takanodai Golf Club in Chiba prefecture has hosted many tournaments.
 This photo was taken when the fairways were narrowed in advance of the 2011 Japan Open.</strong></small>

 > July 1, 1938

 > We have analysed the changes in the cabinet.
-They indicate a realization that Japan is in for a long pull, and for the first time size the beginning of the hostilities a war-time psychology and economy are being created which remind us of the old war days in Germany.
+They indicate a realization that Japan is in for a long pull, and for the first time since the beginning of the hostilities a war-time psychology and economy are being created which remind us of the old war days in Germany.
 Food is not yet much interfered with but many materials are now to be taboo to the public, including leather, so that shoes will no longer be made and the people will be encouraged to return to the old wooden <emph>geta</emph>.
 At last they are really digging in.
 Golf balls, being made of rubber, are prohibited, and I foresee a dwindling if not a termination of golf in the not distant future, with probably all or most of the courses eventually closed.
 That, if anything, will bring home to many Japanese that their country is really at war.

 > September 1, 1940